jeff-1amstudios/jeff-1amstudios.github.io/_posts/2017-08-01-restful-doom.markdown

 The first change I made was to edit `D_ProcessEvents` (the Doom main loop), to add a call to our new API servicing method [`API_RunIO`](https://github.com/jeff-1amstudios/restful-doom/blob/master/src/doom/api.c#L65).
 This calls
 `SDLNet_TCP_Accept` which accepts a new client, or immediately returns NULL if there are no clients.
 If we have a new client, we add its socket to a SocketSet by calling `SDLNet_TCP_AddSocket`.
 Being part of a SocketSet allows us to use the non-blocking `SDLNet_CheckSockets` every tic to determine if there is data available.
-If we do have data, [`API_ParseRequest`](https://github.com/jeff-1amstudios/restful-doom/blob/master/src/doom/api.c#L111) attempts to parse the data as an HTTP request, using basic C string functions like `sscanf` and `strstr`.
+If we do have data, [`API_ParseRequest`](https://github.com/jeff-1amstudios/restful-doom/blob/master/src/doom/api.c#L111) attempts to parse the data as an HTTP request, using basic C string functions.
 I used [cJSON](https://github.com/DaveGamble/cJSON) and [yuarel](https://github.com/jacketizer/libyuarel/) libraries to parse JSON and URI strings respectively.

-Routing an HTTP request involves looking at the [method and path](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html), and calling the right implementation for the requested action.
+Routing an HTTP request involves looking at the [method and path](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html), then calling the right implementation for the requested action.
 Below is a snippet from the [`API_RouteRequest`](https://github.com/jeff-1amstudios/restful-doom/blob/master/src/doom/api.c#L143) method:

 {% highlight C %}
 if (strcmp(path, "api/player") == 0)